Alton Lemon

 Alton Toussaint Lemon (19 October 1928 – 4 May 2013) was a social worker and civil rights activist best known as named lead plaintiff in a landmark U.S. Supreme Court case on the separation of church and state.
-His was a recipient of the "First Amendment Hero" award and was the first African American head of the Philadelphia Ethical Society.
+He was a recipient of the "First Amendment Hero" award and was the first African American head of the Philadelphia Ethical Society.

 Early life and education

 Lemon was born on October 19, 1928, in McDonough, Georgia.
 He was the second of three children.
 His father owned a tailor shop in McDonough.
 He grew up in Atlanta, Georgia, attending public schools there through the tenth grade.
 He later graduated from a private high school in Lawrenceville, Virginia.
 He received a bachelor's degree in mathematics in 1950 from Morehouse College.
 In 1951, he married Augusta Ramsey, a nurse, in Birmingham, Alabama.
 The couple then moved to Philadelphia, Pennsylvania, where she had obtained work.
 They had a son, Anthony George and two grandchildren, Ayanna and Athena.
 In 1965, he received a master's degree in social work from the University of Pennsylvania.